gatlin/psilo/README.md

 fast, resource-aware, parallelized stream processing programs as simple as possible.

+Its goals are not to make programming easier, but to widen what is safely expressible.

 It is also nowhere close to being finished; at the moment this is purely exploratory.